cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 The Cangjie language does not support nested macro definitions but conditionally supports nested macro invocations within macro definitions and macro invocations.

-### Nested Macro Invocations in Macro DefinitionsHere is the professional translation of the provided Markdown content from Chinese to English, maintaining all structural and formatting elements:
+### Nested Macro Invocations in Macro Definitions

-Below is an example of macro definitions containing nested macro calls.
+Below is an example of a macro definition containing other macro calls.

-### Macro Definitions with Nested Calls

 The `getIdent` macro is defined in macro package `pkg1`: